On this page:

 What rooftop solar installers need to do

-From 1 October 2024, rooftop solar installers will need to install new, upgrading or replacement solar systems compliantly with Victoria’s emergency backstop requirements.
+From 1 October 2024, an emergency backstop applies to new rooftop solar systems less than or equal to 200 kW (small and medium) and to legacy solar systems that have a inverter replaced, unless the replacement is a like-for-like replacement or is a replacement under warranty.
 The emergency backstop is an important tool to safely integrate solar into the system, allowing more households to install solar.

 Typically, this will involve: